 NEPA, Section 106 of the National Historic Preservation Act, EO 13175 (Consultation and Coordination with Indian Tribal Governments), the American Indian Religious Freedom Act, and related statutes and policies have a consultation component.
-In accordance with CEMVN's responsibilities under NEPA, Section 106, and EO 13175, CEMVN will offer the federally-recognized Indian Tribes the opportunity to review and comment on the potential of the proposed action to significantly affect protected tribal resources, tribal rights, or Indian lands, through the Section 106 consultation process (see NHPA discussion and Appendix E).
+In accordance with CEMVN's responsibilities under NEPA, Section 106, and EO 13175, CEMVN offered the federally-recognized Indian Tribes the opportunity to review and comment on the potential of the proposed action to significantly affect protected tribal resources, tribal rights, or Indian lands, through the Section 106 consultation process (see NHPA above discussion and Appendix E).
 CEMVN's analysis indicates that there are no tribal resources, tribal rights, or Indian lands in the project areas and therefore there would be no significant adverse effects on those resources.
+Additionally, no Federallyrecognized Indian Tribes raised any of the three categories of protected resources during the consultation.